 So, in chapter 53, we can say that the prophet Isaiah sees the work of redemption as accomplished in the death and resurrection of Christ 700 years in the future.

 Great Blessings as a Result of Redemption

-Then in Chapter 54 Isaiah foresees some of the great blessings that will come to God's people because the Messiah has overcome the problem of their guilt and sin (described in Chapter 53).
-Let me just show you one of these that will lead us to our Great Invitation in Chapter 55.
+Then in chapter 54, Isaiah foresees some of the great blessings that will come to God’s people because the Messiah has overcome the problem of their guilt and sin (described in chapter 53).
+Let me just show you one of these that will lead us to our Great Invitation in Isaiah 55.